3vorp/3vorp/README.md

-# I work on the Faithful Project.
+# I'm the Faithful Project guy.

 ___